dzarista/fboss/arista/README.md

 To add support for a new platform, create a new directory in `platform` with any platform-specific code, then add a new spec file in `rpms/` with instructions on how to build the platform code.
+Any special initialization needs to be put in a `platform_init.sh` script that gets installed in `/opt/fboss/bin/`; this will automatically get called during the generic `fboss_init.sh`.